Frequently Asked Questions About Social Security Benefits

 - Apply online through the SSA website

-There is not a set amount, and benefits can be higher or lower depending on certain circumstances.
+There is not a set amount that each person will receive, and benefits can be higher or lower depending on certain variables that are connected to your occupation and the choices you made during your lifetime.
 Social Security disability (SSD, SSDI or DIB) benefits are determined by how much you have paid into the system and for how long.
 For example, Supplemental Security Income (SSI) allows for the maximum of $773.00 payable per month in 2016, but that amount could be reduced because of additional income or assets in your household.

 While there are other differences between SSD and SSI benefits, each case is unique and the SSA will compute the monthly check based on your needs and qualifying disability.